 Reading Assignments

 Mandatory, assigned reading is a requirement for this course.
-Reading assignments can be found on the calendar in Blackboard.
+Reading assignments can be found in Blackboard.
 Any information discussed in the assigned reading may be included on your exams, even if it was not mentioned explicitly in the lecture.